Kharkiv Pact: Criticism

-Taras Kuzio, a British-born expert on Ukrainian politics, criticized the treaty.
+Taras Kuzio, a British expert on Ukrainian politics, criticized the treaty.
 He stated that the bill was forced through Ukraine's legislature without parliamentary debate or public discourse, and after ignoring votes against it within three important committees (two of which had negative majorities).
 He argued that the treaty violates the constitution, which bans permanent military bases, and that it was not discussed prior to a vote in the National Security and Defense Council as required by the constitution.
 Kuzio said that the treaty is illegitimate because it rests on only 220 deputies from three factions; he argued that the remaining twenty-five deputies had been blackmailed, bribed or coerced to defect from the opposition.
 He added that Ukrainian public support was "gained by a lie" that the deal would bring cheaper Russian gas; while in fact, a new July 2010 agreement with the IMF mandated that Ukraine increase utility prices by fifty per cent on 1 August 2010 and another fifty per cent in April 2011.

 According to former Ukrainian prime minister Yulia Tymoshenko, the agreement violates part of Ukraine's constitution, which forbids the country from hosting foreign military bases after 2017.
-The Chairman of the Ukrainian Constitutional Court said on 23 April that only the President and the Cabinet of Ministers can request a court ruling on constitutionality.
+The chairman of the Ukrainian Constitutional Court said on 23 April that only the president and the Cabinet of Ministers can request a court ruling on constitutionality.
 The Our Ukraine party subsequently called for the impeachment of President Yanukovych for violating the Ukrainian Constitution.

 Opposition members in Ukraine and Russia expressed doubts that the agreement would be fulfilled by Ukraine's side.
 According to Yanukovych, the only way out of holding the state budget deficit down, as requested by the International Monetary Fund, while protecting pensioners and minimal wages, was to extend the Russian Navy lease in Crimea in exchange for cheaper natural gas.
 Opposition members in Ukraine described the agreement as a "sell out of national interests".

 Boris Nemtsov, former leader of the Union of Right Forces, said that Russia needed the Black Sea fleet in Crimea for war with Georgia and asked rhetorically if war with Georgia was worth $40 billion.